Sanglechi language

 Sanglechi is a Pamiri language spoken in villages in the Zebak District of Afghanistan: Dashte Rubat, Eskatul, Faruq, Flaxmadek, Sar-Sanglech, and Takya.
 It is also spoken in Tajikistan, where it is called Sanglich.
-The name comes from the Sanglech valley in which many of the people live.
+The name originates from the Sanglech Valley, in which many of the people live.
 The language is closely related to the Munji and Pashto languages of Afghanistan.